OpenVPN/openvpn/doc/man-sections/tls-options.rst

   want to make one attempt at connecting, e.g. in a test or monitoring script.
   (OpenVPN's own test suite uses it this way.)

---tls-export-cert directory
-  Store the certificates the clients use upon connection to this directory.
-This will be done before ``--tls-verify`` is called.
-The certificates will use a temporary name and will be deleted when the tls-verify script returns.
-The file name used for the certificate is available via the ``peer_cert`` environment variable.

 --tls-server
   Enable TLS and assume server role during TLS handshake.
 Note that OpenVPN is designed as a peer-to-peer application.
 The designation of